AARC and Moodle

 - In the top menu, click on AARC.
 You should now see options including Financial Information, Registration, and your Academic Profile

 This section is meant to give you background information about what Moodle is and how it is typically used.

 Simmons Moodle is a password-protected learning management system used by Simmons College.
 SLIS professors typically use Moodle to provide material, course discussions, quizzes, a course calendar, and to post grades online to students, (although official grades are entered into AARC at the end of the semester for the College's records).
 Faculty may customize each online course according to the needs of their students.
 Many faculty use other technologies, such as wikis, blogs, or personal webpages, to deliver content in addition to Moodle.

 Time for your second activity, and your first tutorial.
 Log in to Moodle and click on the TOR course, then go into the Part 1 folder.

-- Find the Fall 2015 forum, and respond to the question about your upcoming courses.
-Feel free to reply to your peers' posts or create a new message.
+- Find the Fall 2015 forum, and respond to the discussion prompt.
+For this activity you will need to create a new message and reply to at least one of your peers' posts.
 If you have a question about posting, check out Moodle 101 or contact the SLIS Tech Lab for help.

 - Complete Tutorial 1: Best Practices.
 You need at least 7 point to pass, and you get three attempts.
 You may choose to complete this tutorial (or any others) at a later time -- just make sure that all activities and tutorials are completed by 3PM Monday October 19th, 2015.